Do Go On - 443 - The Theft of The Scream

 I'm not on a delay.

 That's the first time you've let me finish a sentence before interrupting.
-No, no, the difference is you hadn't started the next one yet.

 Yeah, I waited.

-But the thieves had disappeared and their incredibly quick crime had left very few clues
+and their incredibly quick crime had left very few clues behind.

 I'm being generous there, it had left none.

-no evidence other than painting gone.
+There was nothing left behind, no evidence other than painting gone.

-They did have CCTV, but it was pretty blurry,
+They did have CCTV, but it was pretty blurry.

-but yeah, there's footage of them using the ladder
+But, yeah, there's footage of them using the ladder to get up to the window,

-who caught wind of the crime very
+down again.
+The gallery officials assured the media who caught wind of the crime very quickly

-Jas, I've just had a funny image.
+because it's quite famous.
+Jais, I've just had a funny image.

 Honestly, this is a little delayed.